Is Cancer Contagious?

 - Invasive cervical cancer, Kaposi sarcoma, and certain lymphomas are much more common in people who are infected with the human immunodeficiency virus (HIV), the virus that causes AIDS.
 In many cases of HIV-related cancer, other viruses (such as HHV-8 or HPV) also play a major role in the cancer’s growth and development.

 These viruses can be passed from person to person (usually through blood or sex), but the viral infection alone usually does not lead to cancer.
-A weakened immune system, other infections, risk factors (such as smoking), and other health problems allow cancer to develop more readily.
+A weakened immune system, other infections, other risk factors (such as smoking), and other health problems allow cancer to develop more readily.

 Bacteria can also promote cancer.
 Helicobacter pylori is a common bacterium now known to be linked to certain kinds of cancer in the stomach.
 Long-term infection with these bacteria can damage the inner layer of the stomach and increase the risk of stomach cancer.